Chimney Sweep Cost

 It usually only takes around an hour for an experienced chimney sweep to complete the job.

-They usually charge around £60 to complete a budget sweep for an open fire chimney, while an unlined chimney could take two hours or more to sweep and can cost upwards of £90.
+How much does a chimney sweep cost?
+Well, they usually charge around £60 to complete a budget sweep for an open fire chimney, while an unlined chimney could take two hours or more to sweep and can cost upwards of £90.

 Time frames can increase, especially if there is a significant build of up creosote.